 6. Has Vitamin A

 Contrary to widespread opinion, vitamin A does not immediately affect your weight issues.
 However, it’s possible that eating it will only have indirect effects on weight maintenance.
-For instance, adding vitamin A can lower your risk of cardiovascular disease, which is one of the leading causes of weight growth and high blood pressure.
+For instance, adding vitamin A can lower your risk of cardiovascular disease, one of the leading causes of weight growth and high blood pressure.

 7. Low on Saturated Fat